 Several years ago the members of Pueblo West Baptist Church voted to make clear in our statement of faith what we believe about marriage.
 Here’s what we as a church are convinced all men should believe and conform to:

 We believe marriage is the uniting of one man and one woman in covenant commitment for a lifetime, designed by God to be a picture of the relationship of the union between Christ and His church, and is the means for procreation of the human race.
 The husband and wife are of equal worth before God, since both are created in God’s image.
 Children, from the moment of conception, are a blessing and heritage from the Lord. – Statement of Faith, Item #15

-Now that same-sex marriages are becoming legal and acceptable, it’s highly probable some of us will be invited to a same-sex wedding ceremony (if we haven’t already).
+Now that same-sex marriages are legal and acceptable in multiple countries, it’s highly probable some of us will be invited to a same-sex wedding ceremony (if we haven’t already).
 An unbelieving son or daughter, grandchild, long-time family friend, a co-worker – someone will send us an invitation and we will have to decide whether or not to attend.
 Here are six truths that should convince us as Christ’s people NOT to attend.

 It really isn’t a marriage – not in the biblical sense of what the word ‘marriage’ has come to signify.
 The word marriage refers to what God designed from the very beginning — the coming together of one man and one woman that they might be one flesh.
 He instituted marriage to fulfill the mandate to be fruitful and multiply.
 In great love and perfect knowledge (and for His glory) the Lord provided a creature for the male that would complement him — to be his helpmate and they would become one flesh (Gen. 1:26-28; 2:18-25).
 That divine blessing is impossible for two people of the same sex to carry out.
 Therefore, our attending would give credence to a mirage not a marriage.
 It’s a mirage because that ‘union’ cannot, nor ever will, receive God’s blessing.
 And it’s a practice of sin that if not repented of, only awaits His judgment (I Cor.
 6:9-11).